Psoriasis Treatments and Information

 There are certain lifestyle measures you can take to help control psoriasis outbreaks.
 Take a daily lukewarm bath to remove the scales associated with psoriasis.
 You can also add colloidal oatmeal and bath oils to help soothe inflamed skin.

-Psoriasis Treatment at Schweiger Dermatology Group in NY, NJ, PA, CT and FL
+Psoriasis Treatment at Schweiger Dermatology Group in NY, NJ, PA, CT, FL, IL, MN and MO

 We’ve had great success helping patients cope with and control the embarrassing symptoms of psoriasis.
 Using a variety of medications and innovative technologies, we can certainly help you too!